piratica/wpperms/README.md

 # wpperms
-Set restrictive permissions on WordPress install
+Quickly and easily lock down the permissions on a basic WordPress install.